 La Felicità

-The entire effort is a part of Big Mamma, a wildly successful group of Italian restaurants started by two French business school graduates, but the décor alone is its own reason to visit.
+The entire operation is part of Big Mamma, a wildly successful group of Italian restaurants started by two French business school graduates, but the décor alone, a bold design statement, is its own reason to visit.
 Do not miss the restrooms—each stall has a different theme: a pink womb, geometric icicles, neon lights.
 Nightlife seekers will appreciate the evening event schedule, which includes concerts and dance parties, from salsa to swing to rock.

 5 parvis Alan Turing, 13th arrondissement